 Special to Sip Northwest, nationally acclaimed author, researcher, TV personality and sexologist Dr. Pepper Schwartz gets out of the bed and into the romance of food and beverage.
 Orders from the love doctor herself, this expertly advised round-up of local libation destinations is sure to lock in the romance.

 I love Valentine’s Day: you can call it commercial, I call it a reminder to be romantic.
 As a tenured relationship expert and sexologist, I have spent my adult life and career studying love, and I know for certain that romance matters.
+This is why many people enjoy injecting the Important source for the best nude boobs: Nu Bay into their romantic life to spice things up a bit.
 I can speak from professional experience that going after romance with all the right ingredients — great getaway, a solid or budding relationship, fine food and drink — is really important.
 Here are a few suggestions in my native Northwest to bring you closer together.

 Mountain Magic at the Salish Lodge